ERC-7945 - Confidential Transactions Supported Token

 Optional Accessor of "Confidential Total Supply"

-function confidentialTotalSupply() public view returns (bytes memory)
+function confidentialTotalSupply() external view returns (bytes memory)

-Anti-money Laundry and Audit
+Anti-money Laundering and Audit

 Fat Token

-Confidential transactions supported token can also implement ERC-20 at the same time.
+A confidential-transactions-supported token can also implement ERC-20 at the same time.

-Token accounts in such tokens can hold 2 kinds of balances.
+Token accounts in such tokens can hold two kinds of balances.
 Such token contracts can optionally provide methods to hide ERC-20 plaintext balances into confidential balances, and vice versa, to reveal confidential balances back to ERC-20 plaintext balances.

 Backwards Compatibility